Ehanlion/mist_obsidian/99. Player Data/Deion Deus.md

 #### Added during play:
 - Deion has a small room in [[Gandoras City]].
 It is in the trades district, specifically the area controlling the convoys to supply [[The North-West Highlands]].
 This small room has 800 gp he has saved in it and Deion has the sole key.
+- Bears the mark of [[Markings of the Blood-Stone Pass]] on his wrist.